 Norway has committed, with legally binding resolution, to at least a 40% reduction of CO2 emissions by 2030 on 1990-levels (INDC).
-As an asset management firm, Storebrand can be affected indirectly by such limits as they may impact business operations of our corporate clients.
+As an asset management firm, Storebrand can be affected indirectly by such limits as they may impact business activities, i.e. the existing products and services of our corporate clients.
 GHG emission limits could present a risk for the GHG intensive industries that we are invested in, e.g. utilities/energy generation, or basic materials.
 Companies in GHG intensive sectors that are unprepared for regulatory changes could suffer increasing costs and/or a major declining demand for their goods and services with a negative impact on revenues and financial condition.
 Insofar as we are (indirectly) exposed to fossil fuel intensive businesses in investment this may affect our own and our clients' assets.
 This may have a devaluating effect on the assets we hold in our portfolio.
 The final impact may be an increase in capital costs as the capital buffer may have to be augmented to mitigate the risk.
 Storebrand seeks to better understand this indirect risk by advancing methodologies in 2 degree and lower scenario analysis.
 Scenarios provide detailed outputs which help assess the economic impact on sectors.
 One key output that reflects how carbon emissions would be constrained in future emissions pathways, to meet the warming target is a policy shift that enacts carbon pricing.
+This may be further exacerbated by changes in the Norwegian economy, which is vulnerable to falling oil price and activity in the oil and gas-sector is a particular risk for Norway.
+A potential trigger is if the policy is abruptly strengthened to achieve Norway's goals based on the Paris agreement.
+A potential effect is a country-specific fall in interest rate.
+As part of our efforts to reduce risk, in 2020 we mapped Storebrand's exposure to the fossil sector, analyzing revenues from pension premiums, and disability coverage related to the sector and underlying industries.